 Exercise Can Help You Have a Flu-Free Flu Season

 If you are exercising regularly the likelihood of your acquiring a cold or other viral illness is significantly reduced, and studies have clearly shown this.
 In one such study, staying active cut the risk of contracting a cold by 50 percent, and cut the severity of symptoms by 31 percent among those who did catch a cold.
 The researchers noted that each round of exercise may lead to a boost in circulating immune system cells that could help ward off a virus.

 It is actually a well-known fact that exercise improves the circulation of immune cells in your blood.
 The job of these cells is to neutralize pathogens throughout your body.
 The better these cells circulate, the more efficient your immune system is at locating and defending against viruses and other pathogens that may otherwise opportunistically overrun your body.

 Due to the key role that exercise plays in supporting your immune system, it's crucial to treat exercise like a medicine that must be properly prescribed, monitored and maintained for you to enjoy the most benefits.
 Essentially, you need to have a varied routine that includes high-intensity interval training (HIIT) like Peak Fitness.

-Five More Steps to Avoiding the Flu Naturally
+Six More Steps to Avoiding the Flu Naturally

 It's a fact that disease-causing viruses and bacteria are all around us.
 Whether you come into contact with the flu or another variety, you need to focus on maintaining a robust and well-functioning immune system to avoid getting sick.
 As mentioned, I believe optimizing your vitamin D levels is one of the most potent preventive strategies available, followed by diet (including fermented foods to optimize your gut flora), stress relief, exercise and sleep.